Diane M. Saunders

 In addition to her litigation practice, Ms. Saunders regularly advises employers on employment law and wage and hour compliance and best practices.
 She reviews employee handbooks and employment policies, drafts employment agreements and non-competition agreements, conducts wage and hour audits, designs employment arbitration programs, and advises clients on best practices during workplace investigations.

 Ms. Saunders has been listed in Best Lawyers in America since 2013 and has been recognized by Super Lawyers since 2006 as one of the leading employment lawyers in Massachusetts and New England.
 She is AV Preeminent Peer Review rated in Martindale-Hubbell.
 She is a frequent speaker at education programs for attorneys, human resources professionals, business owners, and managers.
-She also was a contributing author of the MCAD Guidelines: Employment Discrimination on the Basis of Handicap-Chapter 151B (1998) and the MCAD Guidelines: Guidelines on the Massachusetts Maternity Leave Act (2000).

 Ms. Saunders graduated from American University’s Washington College of Law with honors and served as an Articles Editor on the American University Law Review.
 Immediately following her graduation from law school, she served as a judicial clerk for the Honorable Richard S. Salzman, District of Columbia Superior Court.

 Class and Collective Action Defense

 Ms. Saunders handles wage and hour class and collective actions brought in both state and federal courts under the Fair Labor Standards Act, Equal Pay Act, Massachusetts Tips Law, Massachusetts Payment of Wages Law, Massachusetts Independent Contractor Law and other state laws.
 Representative claims include those alleging claims of failure to pay overtime, denial of meal and rest periods, violations of the minimum wage laws, failure to pay overtime at the proper rate, improper rounding and docking, and employee misclassification unjust enrichment, and tortious interference.
 Ms. Saunders also handles pattern and practice discrimination, harassment and retaliation claims brought under federal and state law on a class-wide basis, including putative class claims brought by the Equal Employment Opportunity Commission.

 Significant examples of her representation in the area of class and collective actions include the following: